KFoxder/KFoxder/README.md

 💻 You can see my [personal website](https://www.kevinfox.dev/)

-📫 You can find me on [LinkedIn](https://www.linkedin.com/in/rkevinfox/) or you can always email me: kevin_fox @ icloud dot com
+📫 You can find me on [LinkedIn](https://www.linkedin.com/in/rkevinfox/) or you can always email me: kfoxder @ icloud dot com